 - Get your visa ahead of time through the online service – https://eservices.immigration.go.tz/visa/

-A visa for Tanzania can be obtained from the Tanzania Embassy, local high commission in your country or through the official online visa application portal of the Tanzania immigration department.
+A visa for Tanzania can be obtained from the Tanzania Embassy, local high commission in your home country or through the official online visa application portal of the Tanzania immigration department (see link above).
 Visas can also be obtained on arrival in Tanzania but this can cause delays to your entry into the country because of long queues.
-You wouldn’t want to wait for three hours in the airport at the beginning of your holiday, right.
-It is always advisable to obtain a visa a month before your visit and the local Tanzanian embassy can help you through the process of obtaining a visa.
+You don’t want to wait in queues in the airport at the beginning of your holiday.
+It’s always advisable to obtain a visa a month before your visit.

-If you are planning a trip in the dry season that is late June to October, then it’s an ideal time for game viewing and walking safaris.
-The temperature is not too high, so you’ll be able to enjoy your wildlife adventures with your friends or family without getting overheated.
-March to May is the rainy season, so you’ll be surrounded by lush greenery and new growth.
-This season is especially good for birdwatching.
+If you are planning a trip in the dry season, late June to October, then it’s an ideal time for game viewing and walking safaris.
+The temperature is not too high so you’ll be able to enjoy your wildlife adventures with your friends or family without getting overheated.
+March to May is the rainy season when you’ll be surrounded by lush greenery and new growth.
+This season is especially good for bird watching.

 Leave a Reply

 Your email address will not be published.
 Required fields are marked *